Come see the newest exhibits at the #AZCM:

 World War II had a large impact on Arizona, growing the state’s population and economy.
 Learn more about Arizona’s connection to the war through its veterans, military bases, and defense companies.

-Spotlight: Arizona’s only publicly available interactive touch table showcases the memorials and monuments at the Capitol.
+Spotlight: One of two exclusive interactive touch tables in the Museum showcases the memorials and monuments at the Capitol.

 Your Vote, Your Voice